 |FY21 Top 10 Borrowers||$ million|

-The lending terms are determined with reference to recipient countries' risk of debt distress, the level of GNI per capita, and creditworthiness for the International Bank for Reconstruction and Development (IBRD) borrowing.
+The financing terms are determined with reference to recipient countries' risk of debt distress, the level of GNI per capita, and creditworthiness for the International Bank for Reconstruction and Development (IBRD) borrowing.
 Recipients with a high risk of debt distress receive 100 percent of their financial assistance in the form of grants and those with a medium risk of debt distress receive 50 percent in the form of grants.
 Other recipients receive IDA credits on regular or blend terms with 38-year and 30-year maturities respectively.
 Small states receive IDA financing on small economy terms with 40-year maturity.

-In the fiscal year ending June 30, 2018, IDA commitments totaled $24 billion (including IDA guarantees), of which 21 percent was provided on grant terms.
-New commitments in FY18 comprised 206 new operations.
-Since 1960, IDA has provided $369 billion to 113 countries.
-Annual commitments have increased steadily and averaged about $20 billion over the last three years.
+In the fiscal year ending June 30, 2021, IDA commitments totaled $36 billion, of which $12.1 billion in grants.
+Africa region received 70 percent of the total commitments.
+Since 1960, IDA has provided $458 billion to 114 countries.
+Annual commitments have increased steadily and averaged about $29.4 billion over the last three years (FY19-FY21).

 IDA-financed operations address primary education, basic health services, clean water and sanitation, environmental safeguards, business climate improvements, infrastructure and institutional reforms.
 These projects pave the way toward economic growth, job creation, higher incomes and better living conditions.